 This course provides advanced theory and practice regarding common methods of differentiating instruction for urban middle school and high school classrooms.
 Post-baccalaureate urban teacher candidates learn how to create developmentally appropriate and culturally relevant unit and lesson plans that attend to the various abilities, needs, cultures, experiences, and interests of urban 5-12 students while also meeting district and state standards for learning and making interdisciplinary connections.
 Foundational understanding of the diverse learning styles and developmental characteristics of young adolescent and adolescent learners forms the basis upon which appropriate plans are developed and methods are employed.
 The inter-relationships between standards, assessment, curriculum and instruction are examined in promoting high achievement for each urban learner.
 Teacher candidates examine current trends and research in urban middle school and high school education along with the knowledge and skills these trends demand of effective urban educators, including teacher collaboration and teaming.
 Clinical field experience hours participating in an urban middle school and/or high school classroom are part of the requirements for the course.

-post-baccalaureate student required to register.
+Other Information: Note: Admission to Urban Teacher Program as a post-baccalaureate student required to register.
 Clinical field experience hours are part of the course requirements.
 This course is offered concurrently with EDU 306.
 Co-Requisite: EDU 311 Urban Teaching Practicum and Seminar

-Teaching & Assessing Exceptional EDU 610

-Urban Learners-Advanced Theory 3
+EDU 610, Teaching & Assessing Exceptional Urban Learners-Advanced Theory & Practice, 3 credits

-& Practice

 This course reviews advanced theory and practice to support the education of exceptional urban and diverse learners in grades 5-12.
 The course will address what teachers should know about exceptional learners, including students with disabilities and students with special gifts and talents.
 The responsibilities of general education teachers in service to students with special needs who are included in the mainstreamed classroom will also be examined, and practice will be provided for developing lesson plans and assessments that meet the needs of students with exceptionalities.
-Special education law and collaboration with special education staff will be discussed in the context of reviewing current research, issues and best practices for pre- and postspecial education service needs of exceptional learners in urban public schools.
+Special education law and collaboration with special education staff will be discussed in the context of reviewing current research, issues and best practices for pre- and post-special education service needs of exceptional learners in urban public schools.
 Clinical field experience hours are part of the course requirements.

-postbaccalaureate student required to register.
+Other Information: Note: Admission to Urban Teacher Program as a postbaccalaureate student required to register.
 Clinical field experience hours are part of the course requirements.
 This course is offered concurrently with EDU 310.